1444 Review of Reissue Oath/Declaration [R-11.2013]I.REQUIREMENTS OF REISSUE OATH OR DECLARATION

 The nature of the defect(s) in the is set forth in the discussion above in this Office action.

-Once the reissue oath/declaration is found to comply with 37 CFR 1.175(a), it is not required, nor is it suggested, that a new reissue oath/declaration be submitted together with each new amendment and correction of error in the patent.
+Once the reissue oath/declaration is found to comply with pre-AIA 37 CFR 1.175(a), it is not required, nor is it suggested, that a new reissue oath/declaration be submitted together with each new amendment and correction of error in the patent.
 During the prosecution of a reissue application, amendments are often made and additional errors in the patent are corrected.
-A supplemental oath/declaration need not be submitted with each amendment and additional correction.
-Rather, it is suggested that the reissue applicant wait until the case is in condition for allowance, and then submit a cumulative supplemental reissue oath/declaration pursuant to 37 CFR 1.175(b)(1).
+The Office suggests that the reissue applicant wait until the case is in condition for allowance, and then submit a cumulative supplemental reissue oath/declaration pursuant to pre-AIA 37 CFR 1.175(b)(1).

 - (A) the application is otherwise (other than the need for this supplemental oath/declaration) in condition for allowance;